Stardown-app/Stardown/README.md

 ### The right-click options disappeared

-Due to browser limitations, Stardown's context menu options cannot appear for certain kinds of images and links.
-Specifically, they cannot appear for canvases, background images, inline SVGs, and for HTML anchors that contain both text and image(s).
+Due to browser limitations, Stardown's context menu options cannot appear for certain kinds of links, images, and videos.
+Specifically, they cannot appear for canvases, background images, inline SVGs, HTML anchors that contain both text and image(s), videos that don't have a `<video>` HTML element, and videos with a `<video>` HTML element that's covered by other elements.

 Besides those possibilities, browsers have an occasionally reoccuring bug that makes the context menu options disappear.
 Reinstalling Stardown should fix this.